Whatsapp

 For issues or questions:

-2. Open `/whatsapp` and inspect the status badge + pair-state JSON via `GET /whatsapp/pair/status`
+2. Open `/whatsapp` and inspect the status badge and pair-state JSON via `GET /whatsapp/pair/status`

 4. Review this documentation